 There are at least two issues associated with trading activity associated with the time lag that occurs due to the preannouncement of trades by index providers.
 Since the reconstitution of the index is announced prior to the actual trade date, there is a window of time available for other investors to act and profit by providing liquidity necessitated by the index provider.
 For example, hedge funds engage in index arbitrage by taking the opposite side of the index trade while the cost is borne by index investors.
 More significantly, the window also provides the index replicator an opportunity to influence prices of the stocks moving in and out of the index.
 A clear conflict of interest.

-- This is factually not true.
+- One small clarification on timing options available to ETF sponsors tracking an index.
 ETF sponsors and Index providers don’t necessarily have to set things up as Blitz describes.
 The ETF sponsor can actually trade ahead of time to be inline with an index so that when the index is officially announced the fund and the index are in sync.
 Of course, the ETF sponsor and the index can also use the approach outlined in the critique: index released; ETF trades to the index.

 - Determining which approach is the “best” is actually extremely complicated.
 Trading transparency and regularity can potentially lead to efficient execution.
 For example, if the market making community as a whole is competing to provide liquidity for a highly transparent Index fund attempting to shift in/out of stocks, there is an argument that their execution costs may be lower than the “active fund” that is highly opaque and secretive with their trading activity.
 Eventually, these “secret” traders need to confront a market maker, who will add a high-risk premium in their bid/ask when they are trading off against an unknown market participant versus a highly transparent market participant.
 The empirical question is whether or not the liquidity costs of “avoiding frontrunning” are actually lower than the cost of an approach that says, “Please, front-run me.
 We think you market makers are competitive dogs and will deliver us really cheap liquidity if we tell you exactly what we are doing.
 Have fun.”
 In short, when it comes to rebalancing/execution costs and the different approaches, it’s complicated and to say that there is a “right” answer in today’s complex world of trading and execution is a bold statement.